aromatt/side-cli/README.md

 [coprocesses](https://en.wikipedia.org/wiki/Coprocess) to filter or modify a text stream.

-Coprocesses are under-used in pipelines, probably because there is not an easy way to use them.
+Coprocesses are underused in pipelines, probably because there is not an easy way to use them.
 You can do it with [gawk](https://www.gnu.org/software/gawk/manual/html_node/Two_002dway-I_002fO.html), or bash's [coproc